-Our curriculum has been designed, organised and planned to ensure every child receives an engaging and purposeful blend of academic and personal development, with a strong focus on communication skills, self-care, ethical knowledge and creative thinking.
+Our curriculum has been designed, organised and planned using the National Curriculum as a starting point.
+We strive to ensure that every child receives an engaging and purposeful blend of academic and personal development, with a strong focus on communication skills, self-care, ethical knowledge and creative thinking.
 In practice, this means our curriculum places equal importance on core and foundation subjects, with the development of expressive skills threaded throughout: we want our pupils to speak up, speak out and speak clearly.
 As part of this, our curriculum teaches pupils, through experience and opportunity, as well as provoking debate, to develop their own ideas, views and opinions.
 We believe that through the curriculum we can impact on how they feel about themselves, so that they feel clever, confident and ready to tackle any challenge they may face.

 The Milton Abbot School curriculum is designed to be flexible as we aim to provide all pupils, regardless of advantages or need, with a curriculum that is rich in vocabulary and well-chosen knowledge that is transferable, empowering pupils to have the skills and capacity to perform.
 These are the Principle Aims every member of the team is expected to apply to their curriculum thinking, planning and delivery.